kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 ### What's in the lab?

 This lab covers the major tools and techniques for performance tuning WebSphere Liberty.
-This is a subset of the [WebSphere Performance and Troubleshooting Lab](https://github.com/kgibm/dockerdebug/blob/master/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md) which also covers WAS traditional.
+This is a subset of the [WebSphere Performance and Troubleshooting Lab](https://github.com/kgibm/dockerdebug/blob/master/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md) which also covers WAS traditional, and troubleshooting labs.

 This lab container image come with WebSphere Liberty pre-installed so installation and configuration steps are skipped.